The cutman in the corner

 A tough situation a cutman may also find themselves in is having to work in multiple fights in one night.

-For Dr Gatt, this scenario has happened multiple times, ‘doing the cuts and wraps’ for three fighters in one night.
+For Dr Gatt, this scenario has happened a number of times, ‘doing the cuts and wraps’ for three fighters in one night.

 “Timing in this situation has to be perfect,” he says.
 “Especially in the unpredictable nature of how long fights last.
-It means I have six cuts and wraps to do on the night with strict time frames around them.
-That’s why communication is key in this job.”
+It means I have six cuts and wraps to do on the night with strict time frames around them.”

 Dr Gatt refers to this space as, “A hostile environment.
 You’ve got cameramen on the ground, wires, and water, and there are always lots of hazards to navigate.
 You work with people and be respectful of everyone’s jobs.”